 Origin

-The word Seersucker Fabric derives from the Persian shir o shakar, or milk and sugar, referring to the fabric’s alternating textures of smooth and puckered stripes.
+Seersucker Fabric derives from the Persian shir o shakar, or milk and sugar, referring to the fabric’s alternating textures of smooth and puckered stripes.
 It’s woven with tight and loose threads, creating a textured surface that allows for more circulation, making it especially breathable.

 Seersucker first made a name for itself in Europe, but it really took off in the American South after World War I. A New Orleans man named Haspel developed the fabric specifically as a suiting material for the region’s blazing heat.